-Now Religion.
 The Latin word 'religio' or 'religare' means: binding together.'Relegere' means: observance or deference.
-Leaving alone the many interpretations given by theologists etc, my understanding of the word 'religion' is: the expression of human bondage dependent on supernatural or non-empirical reality.
+Leaving alone the many interpretations given by theologians etc, my understanding of the word 'religion' is: the expression of mutual solidarity of men depending on supernatural or non-empirical reality.